scryfall/art-game/CONTRIBUTING.md

 #  How to contribute

 *Scryfall Art Game* is not currently actively seeking contributions.
 It is considered essentially complete.
-It is made avaiable as an [X11 licensed](https://en.wikipedia.org/wiki/MIT_License#X11_License) public repository primarily to enable people to study and reference it for their own code.
+It is made available as an [X11 licensed](https://en.wikipedia.org/wiki/MIT_License#X11_License) public repository to let people study and reference it for their own code.
 “How do they do this thing?”
 Well, here's how.

 If you do wish to contribute: